CSC207-UofT/course-project-not-a-team/WrittenDocument/Phase2/DesignDocumentPhase2.md

 SOLID

-    1. When viewmodel interacts with use cases classes, we define a System interface between them.
+    1. When viewmodel(upper layer) interacts with use cases(lower layer) classes, we define a System interface between them.
        This is an abstraction class and the viewmodel will update information to the database by interacting with the abstract class.
        This follows the Depedency Injection Principle.
     3. Every class in our program only has one responsibility.
 For example, the Store class is only responsible for the transaction between player and store; the Warehouse class is only responsible for storing items; the land class is only responsible for cultivating seeds, etc. When we design our program, we clearly follow the Single Responsibility Principle.